Hurricane Hilary grows rapidly off Mexico. Rare tropical storm watch issued for California - KESQ

 No tropical storm has made landfall in Southern California since Sept.
 25, 1939, according to the National Weather Service.
 The watch warned of numerous potential threats to life and property including extreme flooding, mudslides and tornados.

-The Mexican government said a weakened Hilary might skim a sparsely populated area on the western edge of the Baja peninsula early Sunday, and then perhaps hit between the Pacific coast cities of Ensenada, and Playas de Rosarito, a beach community on the edge of Tijuana.
+The Mexican government said a weakened Hilary might skim a sparsely populated area on the western edge of the Baja peninsula early Sunday, and then perhaps hit between the cities of Playas de Rosarito and Ensenada.

-Tijuana Mayor Montserrat Caballero Ramirez said the city was tracking the storm closely, clearing out storm drains.

-The sprawling border metropolis of 1.9 million is particularly at risk of landslides and flooding, in part because of its hilly terrain.
-Shacks are perched on cliffs with little vegetation to hold the land in place.
-In addition, scores of people have been living under tarps on the streets and in canals in flood zones, including migrants who arrive daily from various parts of the world.

 Early Friday, Hilary was centered about 360 miles (575 kilometers) south-southwest of Los Cabos on the southern tip of the Baja peninsula.
 It was moving northwest at 10 mph (17 kph), and was expected to turn further toward the north.